 Ease of Use

-Dependable traction is important.
-It doesn't matter if you are going to the grocery store on a snowy day, walking out in the woods to cut down a Christmas tree, or heading down a trail to gain some winter solitude, you need to be confident that your boot can handle the slippery conditions you may encounter.
-Traction is weighted as 10% of a boot's final score.
+Dependable traction is essential.
+Whether you are going to the grocery store on a snowy day, walking through the woods to cut down a Christmas tree, or heading down a trail to gain some winter solitude, you need to be confident that your boot can handle whatever conditions you may encounter.

 In general, boots with aggressive tread patterns and softer rubber perform best.
-This is precisely how tire manufacturers design their snow tires.
-And just like snow tires need chains or spikes in severely icy conditions, boots require additional traction for safe travel over sheer ice.
-Consider an aftermarket crampon such as YakTrax or MICROspikes to slip on over your boot's sole if you will be hiking an icy trail.
+This is precisely how tire manufacturers design their snow tires, and just like snow tires need chains or spikes in severely icy conditions, boots require additional traction for safe travel over sheer ice.
+Consider an aftermarket crampon such as YakTrax or MICROspikes to slip on over your boot's sole if you are walking on very icy surfaces with any regularity.

-To test the boots' traction head-to-head, we trudged up steep snowy (and often icy) slopes at least a dozen times.
-We also took the boots to old firm snow patches high in the mountains and across icy walkways down in town.
+To test traction head-to-head, we trudged up steep snowy and often icy slopes at least a dozen times.
+We also took our boots to old firm snow patches high in the mountains and across icy walkways down in town.
 The Muck Arctic Ice Tall and the Bugaboot Plus IV are the clear winners of our traction testing.
-The Bugaboot has a unique and innovative tread design that looks just like a snow tire.
+The Bugaboot has a unique and innovative tread design that looks just like a vehicle's snow tire.
 The soft rubber lugs have sharp edges and generous siping cuts that allow these boots to grip on firm snow and ice better than any other model in our test.
 The Arctic Ice Tall, on the other hand, features two different rubber compounds that do an excellent job of gripping wet and dry ice.

-The Kamik NationPlus and North Face Chilkat 400 also had some of the highest scores for traction in our tests.
-With aggressive tread patterns and softer rubber that provides a solid grip, we stayed confident over a wide range of conditions.
+The NationPlus and Bridger 10 also have some of the highest scores for traction in our tests.
+With aggressive tread patterns and softer rubber that provides a solid grip, we stayed confident over a wide range of conditions and slippery surfaces.